בס”ד

 3. Idolatry: In the Temple of Jerusalem, idolatrous practices were introduced, including the sacrifice of pigs, an animal considered unclean according to Jewish law.

 A group of Jewish rebels, known as the Maccabees, revolted against the Seleucid empire.
 After years of struggle, they succeeded in reclaiming the Temple in Jerusalem.
-However, when they wanted to rededicate the Temple and light the menorah, they discovered that all the oil jars had been ritually defiled by the Greeks.
+However, when they wanted to rededicate the Temple and light the menorah, they discovered that all the flasks of purer oil had been ritually defiled by the Greeks.
 Nevertheless, one small jar of oil, enough for only one day, was found with an unbroken seal of the Kohen Gadol (High Priest), indicating that the Syrian-Greeks had not tampered with it or even seen it.
 This oil was suitable for use in the menorah.

 Chanukah, the miracle